pasmant/documentation/content/nginx-one/how-to/staged-configs/edit-staged-config.md

 ---
 # We use sentence case and present imperative tone
-title: View and edit a staged configuration
+title: View and edit a Staged Configuration
 # Weights are assigned in increments of 100: determines sorting order
 weight: 200
 # Creates a table of contents and sidebar, useful for large documents